first-stringer/accuweather-bigpanda-integration/README.md

 5) Research if it is possible to make the AWS SNS topic destination email configurable from the queue consumer applications.
 5) Research if it is possible to make the AWS CloudWatch thresholds (ie. times and counts) configurable from a Node.js application.
 6) Reload the location keys file each iteration.
-7) Develop a React application and Express web application to add and delete location keys to and from the location keys file.
+7) Develop a React and Node.js web application to add and delete location keys to and from the location keys file.